spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 ``calwebb_spec2`` processing.

-The member list for each product in the ASN file can also contain exposures of dedicated background targets, that are intended for use in the :ref:`master_background <master_background_step>` step.
+The member list for each product in the ASN file can also contain exposures of dedicated background targets, which are intended for use in the :ref:`master_background <master_background_step>` step.
 These input exposures must be the "x1d" products (extracted 1-D spectra) of the background target(s) and are usually the "x1d" files produced by the